 Sub Last_Row_Example1() Range("D2").Value = WorksheetFunction.Sum(Range("B2:B7")) End Sub

-Now, if I run the code, it will not give me the updates result rather, it still sticks to the old range i.e., Range (“B2: B7”).
+Now, if we run the code, it will not give us the updated result.
+Rather, it still sticks to the old range, i.e., Range (“B2: B7”).

-This is where the dynamic code is very important.
+That is where dynamic code is very important.

-In the process of making the code dynamic, finding the last used row in the column is very important.
-In this article, we will discuss the ways of finding the last row in Excel VBA.
+Finding the last used row in the column is crucial in making the code dynamic.
+This article will discuss finding the last row in Excel VBA.

-How to Find Last Used Row in the Column?
+How to Find the Last Used Row in the Column?

 Below are the examples to find the last used row in Excel VBA.

-Before I explain to you the code, I want you to remember how you go to the last row in the normal worksheet.
+Before we explain the code, we want you to remember how you go to the last row in the normal worksheet.

 We will use the shortcut key Ctrl + down arrow.

 It will take us to the last used row before any empty cell.
-We will use the same method in VBA too to find the last row.
+We will also use the same VBA method to find the last row.